rosiekrasnoff/CEE4530/Lab3-ANC/group1_Acid_Rain_and_ANC_report.md

 Figure 2.
 Plot of concentration calculated ANC over time from conservative, closed, and open calculations.

-**Was the lake better modeled as in equilibrium with atmospheric CO2 or as not exchanging with atmospheric CO2?**

-The lake is better modeled as not exchanging with atmospheric CO2, because the closed model is much closer to the conservative model.
+The lake is better modeled with the assumption that CO2 is not exchanging with the atmosphere, because the closed model is much closer to the conservative model.
+The conservative model is very good, because it assumes very little, just that ANC is conservative which is a very logical assumption.
+Therefore, the more closely a model aligns with the conservative model, the better, so the closed model does pretty well.

 In the second experiment, we added about half as much NaHCO3 as we added in the first experiment.
 Therefore, it had a lower ANC and so the lake was destroyed and unlivable in a shorter amount of time.
 The curve of the pH over time is the same in the first and second experiment, which can be seen in a comparison of Figure 1 and Figure 3.
 The ANC worked the same way, it was just less, so less acid could be added from the rain before the pH fell drastically.
 Again, a comparison of different methods of calculating ANC was created, see Figure 4.
 ![pHgraph2](https://github.com/rosiekrasnoff/CEE4530/blob/master/Lab2-Acid%20Rain/lab2_pHgraph2.png?raw=true)